omarhaweel/Drone_Interceptor_sim/README.md

-# Drone_Interceptor_sim
+# Drone Interceptor Simulation

+**Purpose:**
-A simulation of a drone and interceptor-drone in 3D space
+A 3D simulation of an interceptor drone pursuing and attempting to intercept a moving target (aggressor) drone using evasion and pursuit dynamics.

-# REQUIREMENTS
+---

+## Description

+This simulation is built for educational purposes and is not optimized for production use.
+It aims to demonstrate fundamental principles of:

+Pursuit-evasion dynamics
+3D radar tracking
+Reinforcement learning (future)
+Multi-threaded simulations (future)
+The interceptor will eventually be trained using reinforcement learning with a reward-penalty system to improve its interception strategy in real-time simulations.

+## 🚀 Overview

+This project simulates a dynamic interaction between two drones in 3D space:

+- **Aggressor Drone:** A target drone that enters the surveillance zone with a given velocity.
+- **3D Radar System:** Models the surveillance space using X, Y, and Z coordinates, tracking drone movement over time.
+- **Interceptor Drone:** A faster, more agile drone designed to pursue and intercept the aggressor.

+The simulation currently uses basic physics and visualization.
+Future iterations will involve Reinforcement Learning and multithreading to enhance performance and learning capabilities.

+---

+## 📦 Requirements

 - Python 3.8+
+- `numpy`
-- numpy
+- `matplotlib`

+Install dependencies:

-- matplotlib
+pip install numpy matplotlib

-# DESCRIPTION
-This project is intened for learning purposes and is not optimized for performance.
-Gradually will be improved by an interceptor drone that will try to intercept the target drone using Reinforcement Learning to learn the best strategy to intercept a non-stationary target.

-Multithreading will be implemented later to allow for faster computation with Reward-penalty approach This will allow the interceptor to learn from multiple simulations at once.

-# DEVELOPMENT PHASES
-PHASE 1: DRONE SIMULATION implemented, visualized by matplotlib, X,Y,Z axes.
-PHASE 2: ----- the Interceptor not implemented
-PHASE 3: ----- Reinforcement Learning not implemented PHASE 4: ----- Multithreading not implemented
-PHASE 5: parameter optimization and performance improvements PHASE 6: Get real-time data in format velocity on x,y,z every 0.1 seconds (Radar-like data) instead of random data this can be achieved by by sectioning the 3D space into a 3D grid and fixing the 0,0,0 point as the center of the grid in a real airspace

-# RUN
+## RUN
-python3 drone.py
+python3 main.py